ponder-lab/GitHub-Issue-Classifier/README.md

 `/result` - Folder to output result files to.
 Contains a `.gitignore` to ignore all files in this folder to prevent results from being committed.

 `/config` - Contains configuration files for the app to run, such as the personal access token.

+## Citation
+Please cite our tool using the [bibliographic information on Zenodo](https://doi.org/10.5281/zenodo.4637637).